Houdini 21.0 Basics

 Viewport Performance

 Performance in the viewport is affected by two things: what you are displaying (the model), and how you are displaying it (display options).
-Turning off Material Shaders on the Effects tab of the 3D Viewer Display Options is a good way to determine if the model is the constraining factor, as this will disable most of the advanced viewport effects.
+Turning off Use Materials in the Materials tab of the 3D Viewer Display Options is a good way to determine if the model or the shading is the constraining factor, as this will disable most of the advanced viewport effects.

 If the model does appear to be the limiting factor, you can try a variety of things:

-2. Display the non-subdivided geometry, if a Subdivide SOP is used.
+• Display the non-subdivided geometry, if a Subdivide SOP is used.
 Turn on the render flag on the Subdivide SOP, and the display flag of the SOP before it.
+Alternatively, if the subdivision is done by the Display As parameter on an object, set Display As to Full Geometry.

-3. Turn on some culling options on the Optimization ▸ Culling tab of the 3D Viewer Display Options, such as Remove Backfaces (backface culling) and Cull by drawing 'x' primitives out of every 'x' (polygon reduction).
+• Turn on some culling options on the Optimization ▸ Culling tab of the 3D Viewer Display Options, such as Remove Backfaces (backface culling).
+For packed geometry, reduce the Scene Polygon Limit to replace distant primitives or objects with their bounding box.
+The closest objects or primitives to the camera are rendered normally.

 If the display options are the limiting factor, you can reduce the quality of the displayed geometry.
-This is more common on graphics hardware with fewer shaders or earlier generations.
-All of the following options are found on the Effects tab of the 3D Viewer Display Options.
+This is more common on graphics hardware with fewer shaders or older GPUs.
+All of the following options are found on the Lights, Geometry, Texture, and Material tabs of the 3D Viewer Display Options.

-1. High Quality Light Shading is the most performance-intensive quality enhancement available.
-Disabling this will provide the highest performance increase, especially if many lights are in the scene, and complex lights like area, geometry, environment or portals are used.
-It is not enabled by default.
+• Scene Lights is the most performance-intensive quality enhancement available.
+Switching to Work Lights provides the highest performance increase, especially if many lights are in the scene, and complex lights like area, geometry, environment or portals are used.
+If many lights are in the scene and some scene lighting is desired, reduce the Max Light Count and Light Sampling or Max Light Samples instead.

-4. Shadows can slow down the system, especially if there are many lights in the scene, or if area lights or portals are used and the Shadow Quality is set to Area or above.
+• Shadows can slow down the system, especially if there are many lights in the scene, or if area lights or portals are used and the Shadow Quality is set to Area or above.
 Try reducing the shadow quality first.
-You can also disable a light from rendering in the viewport by disabling the Enable Light in Viewport parameter in the Light object.
+You can also disable a light from rendering in the viewport by turning it off in the Scene Graph Tree in LOPs, or by turning off the Enable Light in Viewport parameter in the Light object in objects.

-5. Try using a non-shaded mode such as Hidden Line Ghost or Wireframe.
+• Try using a non-shaded mode such as Hidden Line Ghost, MatCap Shaded, or Wireframe.

-2. Textures - 2D textures on materials and for shadow maps; cube textures for environment maps on environment and area lights, plus omnidirectional light shadows; 3D textures for volumes.
+• Textures - 2D textures on materials; shadow maps; environment maps on environment lights; 3D textures for volumes.

 Geometry can be reduced in several ways, as stated above in Viewport Performance.

-Framebuffer usage can be reduced by lowering Scene Antialiasing or disabling HDR Rendering.
-Scene Antialiasing increases the framebuffer size by the antialiasing factor (2x, 4x, 8x) and can be a major source of VRAM use.
-HDR Rendering increases the framebuffer size by 50%.
+Framebuffer usage can be reduced by lowering Scene Antialiasing.
+Scene Antialiasing increases the framebuffer size by the antialiasing factor (4× or 8x) and can be a major source of VRAM use.

 Framebuffer memory increases as the size of the Houdini window increases.
 A high resolution display, such as the 2560×1536 resolution found on many 30" monitors, will consume much more VRAM than a smaller resolution.
 Using multiple monitors will double or triple the framebuffer use as well.